neena-eka/hack-for-humanity-2021/README.md

 ## Meet the Team!

 Maddie Waldie, Neena Ekanathan, Kamya Krishnan, and Divya Syal are freshman Computer Science and Engineering majors at Santa Clara University.
-They completed this project as a part of "Hack for Humanity."
+They completed this project as a part of "Hack for Humanity," an event designed to solve pressing social issues using creativity and code.